A common cold is a viral infection of your baby's nose and throat. Nasal congestion and a runny nose are the main signs of a cold.

 - Key personal information, such as whether your baby goes to child care or has otherwise been exposed to someone with a common cold.
 Include how many colds your baby has had, how long they lasted and whether your baby is exposed to secondhand smoke.
 It might help to make a note on your calendar the day you realize your baby has a cold.

-- All medications your baby is taking, including doses.
+- All medications, vitamins or supplements your baby is taking, including dosages.

 - Questions to ask your doctor.